 NERVE CONDITIONS: Injury to the nerves of the hand and forearm can have a significant impact on the ability to activate muscles, coordinate movements and to feel the environment we are in.
-The three main nerves in the hand (Radial, Median and Ulnar) all supply different muscles and different areas of the skin for sensation.
-Nerves can be injured by trauma, compression or postural strain.
-Carpal Tunnel Syndrome affects the median nerve and is the most common nerve compression condition in the hand.
+The three main nerves in the hand (radial, median and ulnar) all supply different muscles and different areas of the skin for sensation.
+Nerves can be injured through trauma, compression or postural strain.
+Carpal tunnel syndrome affects the median nerve and is the most common nerve compression condition in the hand.

-Your hand therapist will assess your condition and implement a specific rehabilitation program which may include splinting for night/day, exercises, advice and exercises for posture, education regarding work activity such as computer use or manual work.
+Your hand therapist will assess your condition and implement a specific rehabilitation program which may include splinting for night/day, exercises, advice and postural correction and education regarding work activity such as computer use or manual work.

 PAIN: The brain evaluates and interprets a variety of information both past and present with pain being one response to help protect us from a perceived threat to our body.

 Managing acute and more persistent pain after injury or disease in the hand or forearm can involve many different strategies.
-Seeking treatment early is important.
-Hand Therapy provides an individualised approach to the management of painful conditions to suit each person's lifestyle and particular goals.
-Hand Therapists have extensive experience with Complex Regional Pain Syndrome (CRPS) in the upper limb.
+Seeking early treatment is important.
+Hand therapy provides an individualised approach to the management of painful conditions to suit each person's lifestyle and particular goals.
+Hand therapists have extensive skills and experience in the management of complex regional pain syndrome (CRPS) in the upper limb.